awsdocs/aws-transit-gateway-guide/doc_source/tgw-getting-started.md

 ## Step 3: Add routes between the transit gateway and your VPCs<a name="step-add-routes"></a>

 A route table includes dynamic and static routes that determine the next hop for associated VPCs based on the destination IP address of the packet\.
+Configure a route that has a destination for non\-local routes and the target of the transit gateway attachment ID\.
+For more information, see [Routing for a transit gateway](https://docs.aws.amazon.com/vpc/latest/userguide/route-table-options.html#route-tables-tgw) in the *Amazon VPC User Guide*\.

 **To add a route to a VPC route table**